-The Science Undergraduate Laboratory Internship (SULI) program encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers by providing research internships at one of 15 participating Department of Energy (DOE) laboratories.
-Students perform research, under the guidance of laboratory staff scientists or engineers, on projects supporting the DOE's mission.
-This work is supported through the DOE's Office of Science Workforce Development for Teachers and Students Office (WDTS).
+Under the guidance of laboratory staff scientists or engineers, students perform research on projects supporting the Department of Energy (DOE)‘s mission.
+This work is supported through the DOE’s Office of Science Workforce Development for Teachers and Students Office (WDTS).

-Internship opportunities are available during the following terms.
-Summer (10 weeks), Fall and Spring (15 weeks).
+Internship opportunities are available during the following terms: Summer (10 weeks), Fall (15 weeks), and Spring (15 weeks).
 Applications are solicited annually three times a year through the DOE website for each of the terms.
 Each DOE laboratory offers different research opportunities; not all DOE laboratories offer internships during the Fall and Spring Terms.

 A typical experience starts with students spending the first week with an Argonne supervising staff member devising a research strategy and attending mandatory safety classes.
 For the next few weeks, the supervisor will provide considerable program assistance and guidance.
-Subsequently, the student will be expected to complete a pre- and post-survey, oral or poster presentation, 1500 - 3000 word research report, and a one-page peer review.
-In addition to their research activities, participants are provided tours of the facilities and attend a series of seminars in current topics in science and engineering and career development.
+Subsequently, the student will be expected to complete a pre and post-survey, an oral or poster presentation, a 1500 – 3000-word research report, and a one-page peer review.
+In addition to their research activities, participants are provided tours of the facilities and attend a series of seminars in current topics in science and engineering as well as career development.